Simple Network Management Protocol or SNMP is a protocol for exchanging information between network devices.

 If you are just here for the tools, here’s our list of the best SNMP monitoring tools:

-- SolarWinds Network Performance Monitor (FREE TRIAL) This is the industry leader for network device monitoring and it uses SNMP to communicate with equipment; The software installs on Windows Server and it is free to use for 30 days.
+- SolarWinds Network Performance Monitor EDITOR’S CHOICE This is the industry leader for network device monitoring and it uses SNMP to communicate with equipment and uses SNMP Trap receiver monitoring; The software installs on Windows Server 2016 or later and it is free to use on a 30-day free trial.

 - Paessler PRTG Network Monitor (FREE TRIAL) A comprehensive monitoring tool for networks, servers, and applications with SNMP providing data collection systems for the LAN monitoring functions.

-- Site24x7 (FREE TRIAL) A comprehensive IT infrastructure, applications, and user behavior monitor that uses SNMP to track network performance.
+- Site24x7 A comprehensive IT infrastructure, applications, and user behavior monitor that uses SNMP to track network performance.

-- Atera (FREE TRIAL) A network monitoring system that is tailored towards Managed Service Providers and is underpinned by SNMP.
+- Atera A network monitoring system that is tailored towards Managed Service Providers and is underpinned by SNMP.